tomkelly111/Beansters/README.md

 ## CREDITS
-Code and direction for the Search Function was taken from this [tutorial](https://www.youtube.com/watch?v=AGtae4L5Bb) provided by Codemy.com
+Code and direction for the Search Function was taken from this [tutorial](https://www.youtube.com/watch?v=AGtae4L5Bb) provided by Codemy.com.

-Code and direction for the Javascript and Modal function was taken from the Code Institute's Django Blog Webinar
+Code and direction for the Javascript and Modal function was taken from the Code Institute's Django Blog Webinar.

 Code and direction for the messages feature was taken from the Code Institute's I think therefor I Blog module.

-Code and Direction for part of admin.py file were provided by users Francisco and catavaran on [Stack OverFlow](https://stackoverflow.com/questions/28512710/how-to-add-custom-search-box-in-django-admin)
+Code and Direction for part of admin.py file were provided by users Francisco and catavaran on [Stack OverFlow](https://stackoverflow.com/questions/28512710/how-to-add-custom-search-box-in-django-admin).

+Inspiration for the Star Rating feature was taken from Arron Beale's "number of guests" feature in his Portfolio Project 4 [The Diplomat](https://github.com/ArronBeale/CI_PP4_the_diplomat)

-Code and direction for the comment model and views were taken from [codepiep](https://www.youtube.com/watch?v=ScABStHY8cc&t=5s)
+Code and direction for the comment model and views were taken from [codepiep](https://www.youtube.com/watch?v=ScABStHY8cc&t=5s).

 All photographs were provided by [Pexels](https://www.pexels.com/)